controlplaneio/simulator/cli/README.md

   simulator [command]

 Available Commands:
-  help        Help about any command infra       Interact with AWS to create, query and destroy the required infrastructure for scenarios scenario    Interact with scenarios version     Prints simulator version
+  config      Interact with simulator config help        Help about any command infra       Interact with AWS to create, query and destroy the required infrastructure for scenarios scenario    Interact with scenarios version     Prints simulator version

 Flags:
-  -h, --help      help for simulator
+  -c, --config-file string   the directory where simulator.yaml can be found -h, --help                 help for simulator
-  -v, --verbose   verbose output
+  -l, --loglevel string      the level of detail in output logging (default "info")

 Use "simulator [command] --help" for more information about a command.
 </pre>